What is the Study of Nursing?

-Nursing is a field that is concerned with taking care of ill or injured persons; and providing preventive health care to well persons.
-Nurses work in various settings, including hospitals, long-term care facilities, public health departments, businesses, public schools and mental health centers.
+Nursing is a profession concerned with taking care of ill or injured persons and providing preventive health care.
+Nurses work in various settings, including hospitals, long-term care facilities, public health departments, businesses, public schools, and also mental health centers.

 Qualifications for working in the field include earning a degree or diploma and passing a state examination that leads to a license.
 The pathway to becoming a nurse can vary.
 A one-year program leading to a diploma helps one meet the qualifications to become an LPN.
 Those desiring to earn the RN credential can take one of three routes.

 As with the other programs, the person who decides to study online will need to arrange for the clinical practicum.
-The clinical component is required in addition to courses such as English, biology, chemistry, nutrition, medical terminology, pharmacology and courses that focus specifically on the field.
+The clinical component is required in addition to other courses.
+The courses include English, biology, chemistry, nutrition, medical terminology, pharmacology, and courses that focus specifically on the field.